tidy-finance/website/docs/index.md

 We write this book for three audiences:

 * Students who want to acquire the basic tools required to conduct financial research ranging from undergrad to graduate level.
 The book's structure is simple enough such that the material is sufficient for self-study purposes.
 * Instructors who look for materials to teach courses in empirical finance or financial economics.
 We provide plenty of examples and focus on intuitive explanations that can easily be adjusted or expanded.
+At the end of each chapter we provide exercises which we hope inspire students to dig deeper.
 * Data analysts or statisticians who work on issues dealing with financial data and who need practical tools to succeed.

 ## What will you learn? {.unnumbered}